petedejoy/documentation/v2/airflow/cli.md

 ## Deploying with the Astro CLI

-We'll need to initialize a project:
+Initialize a project:

 `astro init`

-Now we need a dag:
+Create a DAG:

 ```
 nano /path/to/project/dags/hello_world.py
 vi /path/to/project/dags/hello_word.py
 ```

-Copy and paste
+Copy and paste:

 ```python
 from datetime import datetime